Time and a Word: Background and recording

 After the release of their debut album Yes in July 1969 for Atlantic Records, Yes resumed extensive touring across the UK.
 The line-up of the group at this time included lead vocalist Jon Anderson, guitarist Peter Banks, bassist Chris Squire, drummer Bill Bruford, and organist Tony Kaye.
 Towards the end of 1969, they booked time at Advision Studios in London during gaps between shows to record Time and a Word.
 In a November 1969 interview during a tour of Switzerland, Bruford talked about the album, saying Anderson was "pouring out new numbers for us to play ...
 Usually he writes a tune and we listen to the tape and take it from there".
-At Advision, Yes were joined by producer Tony Colton, a friend of Anderson's who was also the singer of the rock band Heads Hands & Feet.
+At Advision, Yes were joined by producer Tony Colton, a friend of Anderson who was also the singer of the rock band Heads Hands & Feet.
 Phil Carson, the European managing director of Atlantic and a fan of the band, brought in audio engineer Eddy Offord to assist Colton in the album's production because of his skills and hard work.
 Offord would become a key figure in the band's history in the 1970s as their producer and live sound mixer.

-The group continued to follow their early musical direction of performing original material and rearranged cover versions of songs by pop, jazz, and folk artists.
+The group continued to follow their early musical direction of performing original material and rearranged versions of songs by other pop, jazz, and folk performers.
 They followed the same format as Yes: an album of eight tracks with two covers.
 A discussion amongst Squire, Anderson, and Colton during the writing process led to the decision of incorporating orchestral arrangements into some of their new songs.
 Anderson wished to use an orchestra as their new ideas needed additional sounds.
 He observed that Banks and Kaye had not worked together to create a strong sound that their new arrangements required.
 To attempt to solve this, the group discussed using a Mellotron and tested one out, but the idea fell through.
 Instead, a brass section of session players and a string section formed of students from the Royal College of Music were hired to perform arrangements written and conducted by Tony Cox.